nxthdr/blog/content/datasets.md

 Each raw corresponds to an update or a withdraw, capturing prefixes, AS paths, communities, and other attributes.

-## Raw Probing Dataset
+## Raw Traffic Dataset

-The raw probing dataset is available in the `saimiris.results` table.
-The schema is described in our [infrastructure](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/saimiris/saimiris.sql) repository.
+The raw traffic dataset is available in the `flows.records` table.
+The schema is described in our [infrastructure](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/flows/flows.sql) repository.

-Active measurements using [saimiris](https://github.com/nxthdr/saimiris), whether scheduled via cron jobs or performed on demand, are stored in a ClickHouse database.
-This data consists of traceroute-like and ping-like measurement results collected from multiple vantage points.

-Each row corresponds to a measurement result, capturing the source and destination IP addresses of the sent packet, the reply, the hop count, and other relevant attributes.
+Each router of **as215011** sends sflow messages to [goflow2](https://github.com/netsampler/goflow2), which records the flow samples in a ClickHouse database.